| IT WAS THE 6th day

 God turned to a large keyboard, made a few

-calculations and
+| | calculations and

+then input them into the programme.
 He reached over to a control panel with 4 coloured buttons: the green

 button was labelled Terra Simulator; the blue one read Hydro & Climate